An introduction to $p$-adic $L$-functions: Introduction

 \subsection{Further reading}

-For more information and detail on Part I of these notes, the reader could consult Lang's \emph{Cyclotomic fields I and II} \cite{Lan90}.
-The construction of the Kubota--Leopoldt $p$-adic $L$-function we give here is based on Colmez's beautiful lecture notes on the $p$-adic Riemann zeta function \cite{ColCourse} (in French).
+For more information and detail on Part I of these notes, the reader could consult \cite{Lan90}.
+The construction of the $p$-adic zeta function we give here is based on Colmez's beautiful lecture notes \cite{ColCourse} (in French).

-In the case of Iwasawa theory for $\mathrm{GL}(1)$, as primarily treated here, these notes can serve as a prelude to a number of more advanced treatments, such as Rubin's proof of the Main Conjecture using the theory of Euler systems.
-We must mention the book \emph{Cyclotomic fields and zeta values} by Coates and Sujatha \cite{CS06}, which inspired our original course, and whose aim was to present Rubin's proof.
-A canonical book in the field is Washington's \emph{An introduction to cyclotomic fields} \cite{Washington2}, which introduces further topics in classical Iwasawa theory that there was not space to treat here.
+Part II can serve as a prelude to a number of more advanced treatments, such as Rubin's (complete) proof of the Main Conjecture using the theory of Euler systems.
+We must mention the book of Coates and Sujatha \cite{CS06}, which inspired our original course, and whose aim was to present Rubin's proof.
+A canonical book in the field is \cite{Washington2}, which introduces further topics in classical Iwasawa theory that there was not space to treat here.
 We give a flavour of such topics in Appendix \ref{sec:mu invariant}.

-We summarise generalisations of this theory to $\mathrm{GL}(2)$ (the case of modular forms) in Appendix \ref{sec:modular forms}.
-Since this is of fundamental interest in modern research, we will make the $\mathrm{GL}(2)$ case the subject of a sequel set of notes.
-In this sequel, we will describe in detail the analytic construction of the $p$-adic $L$-function of a modular form via overconvergent modular symbols, due to Pollack and Stevens \cite{PS11}, and sketch the work of Kato \cite{Kat04} on the arithmetic and algebraic side.
-Further topics of interest in this direction include the close connection between $p$-adic $L$-functions and $p$-adic Hida/Coleman families/the Coleman--Mazur eigencurve, and for these topics, the reader is urged to consult Bella\"iche's \emph{The Eigenbook} \cite{Eigenbook}.